bloodorangeio/reggie/README.md

 | `<digest>` | Content-addressable identifier | `WithDigest` (`Request`) |
 | `<reference>` | Tag or digest | `WithReference` (`Request`) |
 | `<session_id>` | Session ID for upload | `WithSessionID` (`Request`) |

+## Auth

+All requests are first attempted without any authentication.
+If an endpoint returns a `401 Unauthorized`, and the client has been constructed with a username and password (via `reggie.WithUsernamePassword`), the request is retried with an `Authorization` header.

+Included in the 401 response, registries should return a `Www-Authenticate` header describing how to to authenticate.

+For more info about the `Www-Authenticate` header and general HTTP auth topics, please see IETF RFCs [7235](https://tools.ietf.org/html/rfc7235) and [6749](https://tools.ietf.org/html/rfc6749).

+### Basic Auth

+ If the `Www-Authenticate` header contains the string "Basic", then the header used in the retried request will be formatted as `Authorization: Basic <credentials>`, where credentials is the base64 encoding of the username and password joined by a single colon.

+### "Docker-style" Token Auth
+*Note: most commercial registries use this method.*

+If the`Www-Authenticate` contains the string "Bearer", an attempt is made to retrieve a token from an authorization service endpoint, the URL of which should be provided in the `Realm` field of the header.
+The header then used in the retried request will be formatted as `Authorization: Bearer <token>`, where token is the one returned from the token endpoint.

+Here is a visual of this auth flow copied from the [Docker docs](https://docs.docker.com/registry/spec/auth/token/):

 ## Other Features